OCR-D/gt-MufiLevelRules/README.md

 ```

 - The rule starts with: rule
-- three rules are defined
+- Three rules are defined:
   - Level 1 is at the first position
   - Level 2 is in the second place
   - Level 3 is in the third place
-- there can be blanks.
+- There can be blanks (level).
 In this case, there is no level definition.

 ## Notes for in-house production:
 - Saxon XSLT Transformer (https://www.saxonica.com/download/download_page.xml) is installed on the computer.